minimax75/esp-multical21/README.md

 And how the data is written to the serial terminal.

-Added MQTT username and password to the code and example credentials.h If no username and password are to be user change the lines in main.cpp
+Added MQTT username and password to the code and example credentials.h If no username and password are set on the MQTT server, change the commented lines in main.cpp

    ```c++
    // connect client to retainable last will message without credentials